TrellixVulnTeam/swahilipython_SCMU/Doc/faq/extending.rst

 You can't.
 Use :c:func:`PyTuple_Pack` instead.

-How do I call an object's method from C?
+How do I call an object's method kutoka C?
 ----------------------------------------

 The :c:func:`PyObject_CallMethod` function can be used to call an arbitrary